nholthaus/units/docs/explain/dimensional-analysis.md

 dimension.
 At no point did you write a conversion factor or spell out the unit of an intermediate; the type system carried the dimensions through, and naming the final type made it prove the result.

-This is the entire proposition of dimensional analysis in the type system: the algebra you would check by hand on paper is checked by the compiler on every build, with a diagnostic that names the real types when it does not add up.
+Dimensional analysis in the type system works this way throughout: the algebra you would check by hand on paper is checked by the compiler on every build, with a diagnostic that names the real types when it does not add up.

 ---